Nikodemsky/bloatoff/README.md

 * Heartbeat interval option

 **To do**
-* Check how it works on multisite installations
+* Full Multisite compability (work required, no ETA)
 * Better descriptions and sources to more info (WIP/ partially done)
-* ~Possibly tab-closing and moving for both blocks~ (it would mean more js, so not adding it after all)
+* ~Possibly tab-closing and moving for both blocks~ (it would mean more js and possibly css, so not adding it after all)
-* Possibly settings import/export via json
+* Possibly settings import/export
 * Reference to original sources in scripts, that have actually been copied and modified over (WIP)
 * Think about the XML-RPC option, whether it should stick or not - it's security thing, rather than anything related to actual optimization
 * ~Possibly tooltip telling to actually click on [?] next to the name of the function, or maybe information somewhere, that click is actually required to see full description of functionality (it uses native details/summary html elements)~ (done)